OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 **File location convention:** To be clarified
 - saving all files in the root level may create a mess
 - saving files in the same level as the corresponding hardware design file may not be possible in all cases as repositories are sometimes a mess
-- suggestion: saving all files in a "OKH" folder in the root level
+- suggestion 1: saving all files in a "OKH" folder in the root level
-- alternative: squash everything into one huge TTL ← _very_ hard to mantain for large assemblies, I guess
+- suggestion 2: squash everything into one huge TTL ← _very_ hard to mantain for large assemblies, I guess
+- suggestion 3: OSH-Module file is named "OKH" and placed in the root folder; name the files however you like and store them wherever this fits your needs – as they are linked, this shouldn't affect anything
+    - we suggest you name files after the type of the corresponding hardware position number in the BoM (e.g. OKH-POSH-MEC-5-1.TTL) and place them in the root folder of the corresponding (sub-)assembly or component

 **Naming convention:** To be clarified
 - should be as easy & fast as possible; "okh-thingname.yml" as suggested in [OKHv1.0](https://app.standardsrepo.com/MakerNetAlliance/OpenKnowHow/src/branch/master/1) isn't convenient in practice
 - however, when saving all files in one root-level folder those files should carry some kind of human-readable identifier in their name
+- copy of suggestion 3: OSH-Module file is named "OKH" and placed in the root folder; name the files however you like and store them wherever this fits your needs – as they are linked, this shouldn't affect anything
+    - we suggest you name files after the type of the corresponding hardware position number in the BoM (e.g. OKH-POSH-MEC-5-1.TTL) and place them in the root folder of the corresponding (sub-)assembly or component

 # annotated template